Machines toolkit - case studies

 - Comply with section 249 of the Act, whereby the prize(s) offered do not exceed the value of the stake to play the machine once.
 In which case there will be no offence under section 242 of the Act in making the machine available

 - The products vended are of an equal/comparable value.
-The object of the machine is simply to vend a product of a type (eg chocolate bars).
+The object of the machine is simply to vend a product of a type (for example, chocolate bars).
 Where the prize(s) vary in value and chance determines which is won then it would be considered gaming and would need to comply accordingly (subject to section 249).

 Applications for licensed premises gaming machine permits